Getting your taxes right as a sole trader is always a challenge.

-Because of their differing basis periods, Abi could seemingly have found herself having to produce 12 such reports at various times of the year for her three businesses.
+Because of their differing basis periods, Abi could seemingly have found herself having to produce 12 such reports at various times of the year for her 3 businesses.

 And that’s not to mention the requirement for an end of period statement for all three businesses, and a single final declaration bringing together all Abi’s income tax data.

-The basis period reports don’t change the requirements to produce these reports, statements and the declaration.
+The basis period reforms don’t change the requirements to produce these reports, statements and the declaration.

 But it will mean that the deadlines for doing so with Abi’s three businesses are the same, so she can take care of them all at the same time.